On Doubly Robust Inference for Double Machine Learning in Semiparametric Regression: Inference when only one nuisance parameter is estimated consistently

-If either $g^*(L)=g_0(L)$ or $m^*(L)=m_0(L)$, then $R_{3}=0$; also, so long as both estimators converge sufficiently fast to a limit, $R_{4}=o_P(1)$ (see the previous discussion on rate-double robustness).
-The key terms that characterise how the drift contributes to the first order behaviour of the estimator are thus $R_{1}$ and $R_{2}$.
+So long as both estimators converge sufficiently fast to a limit, then $R_1=o_P(n^{-1/2})$.
+The key terms that characterise how the drift contributes to the first order behaviour of the estimator are thus $R_{2}$ and $R_{3}$; note that so long as one nuisance is consistently estimated, then one of these terms will equal zero.
+In the case of inference on the average counterfactual mean under treatment $A=a$, $\mathbb{E}(Y^a)=\mathbb{E}\{\mathbb{E}(Y|A=a,L)\}$ (or equivalently, a population mean with outcomes missing-at-random), \citet{van2014targeted} and \citet{benkeser2017doubly} show that when $m^*\neq m_0$, $R_2$ can be decomposed as: